 The father of this model is a Frenchmen Eugene Meyer.
 It was the first model to be called bicycle and was a modified version of the boneshaker.
 Its front wheel was made larger and rear wheel smaller, combined with a lightweight frame provided higher speed.
 The high front wheel made this bicycle very unsafe.
 There was always a risk for the rider to be thrown over the front-wheel if he hits something or braked suddenly.

 The next phase was to improve or redesign the dangerous high bicycle to a safer one.
 The breakthrough came when John Kemp Starely invented safety bicycle.
 This bicycle had two equal sized wheels and a chain drive attached to its crankshaft and rear wheel.
 Since the bicycle had equal sized wheels, it didn’t throw the rider in front the front-wheel.
 The Safety bicycle had completely replaced the high bicycle by the year 1890.

 An improvement to the tires of safety bicycle was made by John Dunlop.
 He invented Pneumatic tires (air filled tires) for bicycles in 1888.
 These tires provided much smoother ride than previously used rubber tires and were less bone shaky.

-These improvements almost changed the shape of bicycles to its present day.
+These improvements almost changed the shape of bicycles to its present-day shape.
 These bicycles were quite expensive, but their mass production had decreased their price.
 As a result, working class men could afford it and found it a profitable investment.
-Today, Bicycles have become an important component of the transportation and everyone can afford it.
+Today, Bicycles have became an important component of the transportation, and everyone can afford it.
 Thanks to the time we are living in.